populationgenomics/team-docs/budgets.md

 ## Situations

-> I'm want to transfer 2.5 TB of data into $DATASET
+> I want to transfer 2.5 TB of data into $DATASET

 1. Estimate how much storage will cost for the data you're ingesting (2.5 TB * $38 = $95 AUD per month)
 2. Consider the analysis you intend to do for this project, including storing the results.
 This might initially be 2-3 times the initial storage cost.